aidantwoods/swift-paseto/README.md

   *Clibsodium is required by Swift-Sodium.*

   Clibsodium is used directly to provide the secret key cryptography implementations, which are used in Version 2 local Paseto tokens.
-When Swift-Sodium bridges these from the C library, Swift-Sodium will be used instead.

 # Overview of the Swift library
 The Paseto Swift library is designed with the aim of using the Swift compiler to